-I have to laugh at the use of the word "non-spiritual" but here is the story:
+I have to laugh at the use of the

 I couldn't help but ask my ailing 80 year-old aunt about her views on the after life.
 She said "I have no idea what will happen, I don't know anything about God, and I can't even imagine what will happen, it's all unknown."